Mazatech/amanithsvg-website/_docs/tut/003-tut-unity-animated-character-example.md

  - Create the sprite that we will use as background (menu `GameObject` → `2D Object` → `Sprite`).
 We rename the created object as `Background`, we position it at `(0, 0, 0)` and we set the `Order in Layer` value of the `SpriteRenderer` component to `-1`, so the background sprite will always be behind all other sprites.
 Now we can attach a `SVGBackgroundBehaviour` script to it (menu `Component` → `Add`, then `Scripts` subsection), then set its fields:

-    - drag&drop the background.svg file to the `SVG file` property
+    - find the `background.svg` file (located in `Assets/SVGAssets/SVGFiles`) and drag&drop it from the Project window to the `SVG file` property

     - ensure that `Sliced` checkbox is unchecked